 1. Plant Diseases.
 Three hours a week.
-Lecture, S 9.
+Lectures, S 9.
 Plant Science 336.
-Practice, T 10-12.50 or W 9-11.50 and Th or F 10-11.50.
-Plant Science 362.
+Practice, T 10-12.50 and Th 10-11.50.
+Plant Science 342.
 Extension Assistant Professor Fernow.

 A course designed to give the student a better understanding of the nature and cause of plant diseases and how these are related to intelligent control.
 Certain typical diseases of economic importance are studied in detail, and the student is then given the opportunity of applying what he has learned to the study of diseases in which he is especially interested.
 Laboratory fee, \$1.50; breakage deposit, \$3.